14 Best Answering Services for Small Business in 2026

 PATLive has been around since 1990 — over 30 years of US-based human agents handling calls for businesses across every industry.
 Their strength is customizable call scripts.
 If your intake process has 15 steps with conditional logic and specific questions depending on the caller's answers, PATLive's agents can follow that script better than most.

-Entry is $235/mo for 50 minutes with $2.19/min overage.
-That's comparable to Ruby in pricing.
+PATLive's first included-minutes plan is Starter at $250/mo for 75 minutes, then $2.35/min (Basic is $75/mo pay-as-you-go).
+That's comparable to Ruby's $250/mo for 50 minutes.
 The 14-day free trial is a plus — most human services don't offer one.
 But like Ruby, the per-minute billing model gets expensive fast for home services businesses with high call volumes.
 Check our answering service cost breakdown to see how per-minute billing adds up.

 Pros